XFL (2020–2023)

 The XFL was a professional American football minor league consisting of eight teams located across the United States in mid-sized to major markets.
-The XFL league headquarters were in Arlington, Texas.
+The XFL league headquarters were in Stamford, Connecticut in 2020, and Arlington, Texas in 2023.

 The league was founded by WWE executive Vince McMahon in 2018, as a continuation successor to the league of the same name he founded in 2001.
 McMahon founded the new XFL to create a league with fewer off-field controversies and faster, simpler play compared to the bigger National Football League (NFL), and one without the features inspired by professional wrestling or entertainment elements of its predecessor.
 The league and its eight teams were originally owned by McMahon's Alpha Entertainment.
 Seasons ran from February to May, with each of the league's teams playing a ten-game regular season, and four progressing to the playoffs to crown a season champion.

 After only five weeks of play in its inaugural 2020 season, the league abruptly ceased play due to the COVID-19 pandemic, and filed for bankruptcy on April 13.
 In August 2020, actor and professional wrestler Dwayne Johnson, along with longtime business partner and ex-wife Dany Garcia, led a consortium to purchase the XFL for $15 million.
 The league returned to play on February 18, 2023, positioned as a minor league.

 The XFL operated in the winter and early spring months, after the end of the NFL season and before the start of the USFL season.
 The league had a player personnel partnership with the Indoor Football League (IFL), with the IFL functioning as the XFL's de facto minor league.

 On September 28, 2023, the XFL announced its intention to merge with the United States Football League.
 On November 30, 2023, the leagues issued a statement that they "completed the antitrust review process in connection with the proposed merger of the XFL and USFL and intend to play a combined season this spring kicking off on Saturday, March 30.
 We are now finalizing terms of the definitive agreement".
 On December 31, the name of the combined league was confirmed as the United Football League, with each component league surviving as a conference within the UFL.
 For the following two seasons, the XFL operated as a conference within the UFL.

-The XFL was formally dissolved October 7, 2025.
+The XFL was formally dissolved as a conference on October 7, 2025.
 As of that date, three XFL teams have survived: the St. Louis Battlehawks, DC Defenders and Dallas Renegades.
+XFL Properties LLC remains the UFL's legal owner.